KevinWMatthews/blog_jekyll/_posts/2018-12-03-hello-world-in-c.md

   - docker
 ---

-...and an introduction to this blog.
-Find working source code [on GitHub](https://github.com/KevinWMatthews/c-hello_world/) or check out [the docs](https://kevinwmatthews.github.io/c-hello_world/).
+An introduction to compiling and running C example code from this blog.

+Find working source code
+[on GitHub](https://github.com/KevinWMatthews/c-hello_world/) or check out [the docs](https://kevinwmatthews.github.io/c-hello_world/).